-Once again, the Tyler School of Art community came together for the school’s high-energy closing statement of the spring semester to celebrate student work across many of its art disciplines on one dynamic runway
+Once again, the Tyler School of Art and Architecture community came together for the school’s high-energy closing statement of the spring semester to celebrate student work across many of its art disciplines on one dynamic runway.

 A student models work by Tyler Fibers & Material Studies major Francesca Schnalke at the 2019 Wearable Art Show.